Finding the Right Stress Coach: 6 Essential Qualities to Seek

 Eft tapping is one of the fastest ways to reduce stress and maintain it long-term, because it targets stress at its source - the body, not the mind.
 Instead of “talking about it”, I aim at the root of the problem.

 The goal is to get my clients to shrug off situations that typically stir up stress and anxiety.
-The main work happens during the tapping sessions and I also train them in using tapping by themself to manage daily stresses.
+The main work happens during the tapping sessions.
+I also train them in using tapping by themselves to manage daily stresses.
 The results are nothing less than astonishing.
-Here’s what clients who worked with me have to say.
+Here’s what a client of mine has to say.
 See more reviews here.

 Comments